AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ###### Expansive Training [Origin Talent]{.ability-head} {.u}
 **Type:** Potent (Learned)

 **Effect:** Choose a single skill.
-You gain ranks in that skill equal to your character level.
-You gain additional rank in this skill every time you gain a character level.
+You gain [HD]{.c} bonus ranks in that skill, up to a cap of your Hit Dice.
 This talent may be selected multiple times, each time selecting a different skill.
 :::::

 ::::: {.ability}